etaletai13/Node-FsFinder/README.md

 In fs variable is now mocked fs module, so if you need to use fs module in your tests, just use this one.

 ## Changelog
+* 1.8.2
+        + Bump dependency on minimatch to fix regex ddos bug.

 * 1.8.1
 	+ Move under Carrooi organization